 - Perform the migration

-Using LitExtension Tool your store data will directly be copied on the new platform, without any third party systems involved.
-The tool guarantees you’ll have no downtime for your current Magento store and a safe migration module, which preserves data loss in case the process stops due to server or networking issues.
+Using LitExtension Tool, your store data will directly be copied on the new platform, without any third party systems involved.
+The tool guarantees you’ll have no downtime for your current Magento store.
+You also have a safe migration module, which preserves data loss in case the process stops due to server or networking issues.

 Cart2Cart is another automated migration tool that you can use to easily copy all your data from Magento 1 to 2.

 How it works

 Cart2Cart migration tool establishes a database connection between Magento 1 and Magento 2 to copy all your store’s data.
 To use it, follow these simple steps: